Skip to main content

 Use the following command to install the pre-built binaries:

-curl --proto '=https' --tlsv1.2 -LsSf https://github.com/midnightntwrk/compact/releases/download/compact-v0.2.0/compact-installer.sh | sh
+curl --proto '=https' --tlsv1.2 -LsSf https://github.com/midnightntwrk/compact/releases/latest/download/compact-installer.sh | sh

-5. Update your shell PATH
+Update your shell PATH

-6. Verify the Compact installation
+Verify the Compact installation

-compact --version # print version of Compact
+compact compile --version # print the version of the compiler

-which compact # print installation path
+which compact # print the installation path

 Set up the proof server

-7. Install Docker Desktop
+Docker Desktop

-The proof server is required to generate zero-knowledge proofs for transactions locally.
-It runs as a background service using Docker.
+The proof server runs as a background service using Docker.
+Ensure the Docker engine is running for the following step.

-8. Run the proof server
+Run the proof server

-Use the following command to start the proof-server in your terminal:
+Use the following command to start the proof server in your terminal:

-docker run -p 6300:6300 midnightnetwork/proof-server -- midnight-proof-server --network testnet
+docker run -p 6300:6300 midnightntwrk/proof-server:7.0.0 -- midnight-proof-server -v

 This command occupies the terminal window while running.